dashpay/docs/masternodes/maintenance.rst

 scriptOperatorPayout is not set and operatorReward is non-zero, the owner gets the full masternode reward.
 The ProUpServTx takes the following syntax::

-  protx update_service proTxHash ipAndPort operatorKey (operatorPayoutAddress)
+  protx update_service proTxHash ipAndPort operatorKey (operatorPayoutAddress feeSoureceAddress)

 Where: